Maintenance is an inevitable expense at your building. So that’s why you need to create a thoughtful rental property maintenance budget.

 If your property is a recent purchase (within the past five years), see if you can find out what work has previously been done.
 If this isn’t possible, then hold on to the details of your building inspection.
 That inspection may still provide clues for what challenges to your budget you may see in the future.

-Detailed record-keeping can also help you keep track of price increases for supplies that you use.
+Detailed record-keeping with a maintenance checklist can also help you keep track of price increases for supplies that you use.
 If you notice the cost of certain items has gone up, you can see whether there are cheaper alternatives.

 The same goes for any contractors you hire for maintenance services.
 For example, if the cost for plumbing services has risen, you may be wise to look elsewhere for help.